Every successful restaurant has one thing in common: they know exactly who they are serving.

 • Dining Habits: Do they eat out frequently or only for special occasions?

-• Spending Patterns: Do they prefer budget-friendly deals or splurge on premium menu items?
+• Spending Habits: What are their purchasing patterns, loyalty, and preferences?
+Do they prefer budget-friendly deals or splurge on premium menu items?

 • Online Ordering Behavior: Are they more likely to dine in, take out, or order for delivery?